CryLyo/pybot/CONTRIBUTING.md

 ## Future Improvements (Help Needed!)

-Refer to the un-asigned open [Issues] tagged with `improvement` for features that need to be implemented in the current sprint.
+Refer to the un-asigned open [Issues] tagged with `enhancement` for features that need to be implemented in the current sprint.

 <!-- Un-wrapped URL Links -->